OsiusKara/pig-dice-game/README.md

 ## Play Game

-To view the website, click Pig Dice Game or copy () to your browser and load it.
+To view the website, copy (https://osiuskara.github.io/pig-dice-game/) to your browser and load it.